 Lobsters look very different from humans, so it’s hard for us to imagine how they perceive the world.
 For example, lobsters “smell” chemicals in the water with their antennae, and they “taste” with sensory hairs along their legs.
 But in many ways, lobsters aren’t so different from us.

+Researcher Michael Kuba says that lobsters are “quite amazingly smart animals.”
 Like dolphins and many other animals, lobsters use complicated signals to explore their surroundings and establish social relationships.
-They take long-distance seasonal journeys and can cover 100 miles or more each year (the equivalent of a human walking from Maine to Florida)—assuming that they manage to avoid the millions of traps set along the coasts.
-Sadly, many lobsters don’t survive their most formidable predator … humans.
-More than 20 million are consumed each year in the United States alone.
+They take long-distance seasonal journeys and can cover 100 miles or more each year—assuming that they manage to avoid the millions of traps set along the coasts.
+Sadly, many lobsters don’t survive their most formidable predator: humans, who consume tens of millions of them each year in the United States alone.

 Contrary to claims made by seafood sellers, scientists have determined that lobsters, like all animals, can feel pain.
 Also, when kept in tanks, they may suffer from stress associated with confinement, low oxygen levels, and crowding.
 Most scientists agree that a lobster’s nervous system is quite sophisticated.
 Neurobiologist Tom Abrams says lobsters have “a full array of senses.”

 Lobsters may feel even more pain than we would in similar situations.
 According to invertebrate zoologist Jaren G. Horsley, “The lobster does not have an autonomic nervous system that puts it into a state of shock when it is harmed.
 It probably feels itself being cut. … I think the lobster is in a great deal of pain from being cut open … [and] feels all the pain until its nervous system is destroyed” during cooking.